corstian/digital-garden/_blog/2025/Analytics in a JS-less world.md

 This all is not to say that there is no value in client-side javascript.
 In fact there are beautiful visualisations which are outright impossible to make without javascript.
 An important point here is that user-side tracking is totally unnecessary.
 A baseline for a product can absolutely be built upon a HTML-only foundation.
 Javascript can still sporadically be sprinkled upon the pieces where it radically improves the user-experience, but it should work fine without as well.

 Perhaps the biggest benefit of this all is that there is a one-size fits all version of the product.
 A barebones version which should "just-work".
-Coincidentally this
+Coincidentally this version is easiest and fastest to develop as well, allowing rapid iterations collecting valuable feedback as fast as reas